anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

     Once a new Public Key is created, it's not appended but overwritten.

   - Private Key: Find it on your local machine at ~/.ssh/google_compute_engine (Unix) or C:\Users\<username>\.ssh (Windows).

+**SSH from the SSH:**

+How OS Login comes into the picture? how does it change the SSH key management?